 BUSTED BY: Dr. Khaled M. Abdel Ghany, School of Business and Management

 “Online classes allow many students to express themselves more freely and to ask more questions than the students in the classroom, who are sometimes shy to speak up in front of everyone.”

-AND BUSTED BY: Dr. Robert Price, Heavin School of Arts and Sciences
+AND BUSTED BY: Dr. Robert Price, Heavin School of Arts, Sciences and Technology

 “Online classes have many advantages that face-to-face classes do not.
 An online discussion gives everyone time to think about their responses and everyone gets 'heard'."